Analog Devices: History

 In 2012, the company led the worldwide data converter market with a 48.5% share, according to analyst firm Databeans.
+Also, the company moved its listing from the NYSE to Nasdaq effective April 2, 2012.

 In July 2016, Analog and Linear Technology agreed that Analog would acquire Linear in an approximately $14.8 billion cash and stock deal.

 In July 2020, Analog agreed to acquire Maxim Integrated in an all stock deal that values the combined company at $68 billion.

+On September 19, 2024, Tata Group and Analog Devices (ADI) had announced their partnership to discover new opportunities in the realm of semiconductor manufacturing in India.